All Episodes

 It's a combination.

-The fact is, hijackers from September 11th did come from the UAE.
+The fact is hijackers from September 11th did come from the UAE.

-On the other hand, they have helped U.S. officials apprehend some Al-Qaeda officials.
+On the other hand, they have helped U.S. officials apprehend some al-Qaeda officials.

 What is that going to mean to the future of our foreign policy?

-That the Democrats are usually trying to argue.
+It's a more nuanced approach, frankly, that the Democrats are usually trying to argue.

-This time the Democrats have the simple issue, we're for national security, Mr. President.
+This time, the Democrats have the simple issue, we're for national security, Mr. President.

-They we don't have any enemies.
+We don't have any enemies.

 The Democrats have been trying to tell us that we don't need to be doing any of this.

-We don't need the Patriot Act, we don't need to have this NSA spying program.
+We don't need to have this NSA spying program.

-We don't need Abu Ghrab.
+We don't need Abu Ghraib.

 We don't need these foreign prisons.